hunterhug/marmot/README.md

 	//sp.PostJSON()        // POST JSON dara, use SetBData()
 	//sp.PostXML()         // POST XML, use SetBData()
-	//sp.PostFILE()        // POST to Upload File, data in SetBData() too body, err := sp.Go() // if you use SetMethod(), otherwise equal to Get() if err != nil {
+	//sp.PostFILE()        // POST to Upload File, data in SetBData() too
+	//sp.OtherGo("OPTIONS", "application/x-www-form-urlencoded") // Other http method, Such as OPTIONS etcd body, err := sp.Go() // if you use SetMethod(), otherwise equal to Get() if err != nil {
 		log.Error(err.Error())